carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 This is one of my favorite examples and it is, as the book says, mind-boggling.

+#### That's it for now

+If you're familiar with the languages which I have been mentioning, you'll see how where a lot of the inspiration comes from.

 Mainly, I think, is the fact that function application is done with the `$` symbol, and using [Polish/prefix notation](https://en.wikipedia.org/wiki/Polish_notation) like in Lisp.
 I did it like this because it's really easy to implement a parser